jmarcosdias/awesome/README.md

 ## Testing

-The test approach consisted of validating on different browsers and devices, navigating, scrolling, clicking in every link, zooming in and out in the map that is in the Get Here page and changing the size of the viewport, to make sure the website is working and looking good in every situation.
+The test approach consisted of validating on different browsers and devices, navigating, scrolling, clicking in every link, zooming in and out in the map that is in the Get Here page, changing the size of the viewport and trying to reproduce every scenario a user might come across.
+This is to ensure that the website is working and looking good in all situations.

-For a detailed visual example of the tests performed in different devices, please take a look at the Mobile Phone section.
+For a detailed visual example of some tests that were performed in different devices, please take a look at the Mobile Phone section.
+In other devices, a similar test was carried out.

-### Laptop

-With different display resolutions, the test was successful in the following browsers:

-* Google Chrome Version 94.0.4606.71
-* Microsoft Edge Version 94.0.992.38
-* Firefox Version Version 94.0.992.38

-Test Result: Success.

 ### Mobile Phone